-Internships can offer you a leg up when it comes to landing your first job.
-What’s more important, internships can help you find out what that first job should be.
+Here’s the thing: internships offer you a leg up when it comes to landing your first decent job.
+What’s more important, internships can help you find out what that that first job should be.

 This guide will tell you: